sphinx-doc/sphinx/doc/usage/configuration.rst

    scale option (*scale*, *width*, or *height*) to their original full-resolution image.
-   This will not overwrite any link given by the *target* option on the the :dudir:`image` directive, if present.
+   This will not overwrite any link given by the *target* option on the :dudir:`image` directive, if present.

    .. tip::